 However, the HPA-axis was not created for the continuous activation which is often experienced in a world of economic instability and political turmoil.
 Our prehistoric ancestors didn't have to worry about paying bills; they didn't experience high psychological demands at work or worries about even keeping their jobs.
 If continued psychological stress causes cortisol levels to remain high for excessive periods of time, this can take a toll on your body.
 If left untreated, excessive chronic stress can lead to problems with the digestive system, the cardiovascular system, the musculoskeletal system, and the reproductive system.

 The good news is that by being informed of your hormone secretion patterns you can take necessary steps to reduce the negative impacts these may have on your health.
-Persometrics provides several tests depending on your health concerns and goals, and gives individualised reports with advice depending on your results on these tests.
-DISCOVER NOW
+Persometrics provides several tests depending on your health concerns and goals and gives individualized reports with advice depending on your results on these tests.
+DISCOVER NOW.

 Whereas physical exercise has a positive impact on health and indeed is highly recommended for stress management, chronic stress from overtraining can manifest in adrenal insufficiency and what is known as Overtraining Syndrome.
 This is a type of burnout where there has been an imbalance between exercise and recovery over a long period of time.
 Because Overtraining Syndrome is so intricately tied to the adrenal glands, we strongly recommend for professional athletes to monitor recovery and performance by means of salivary hormone sampling.
 Adrenal insufficiency can be assessed by Free Cortisol from Saliva.
 Cortisol, often called the stress hormone, increases during excessive physical exercise.
 If your workout is too long or too intense, cortisol levels become so high that they may become detrimental to muscle growth.